 The Jazz Diversity Project is supported by the National Endowment for the Arts, First PREMIER Bank/PREMIER Bankcard, the Larson Foundation, the South Dakota Humanities Council, and the South Dakota Arts Council.
 It is this support that allows the Jazz Diversity Project to perform FREE of charge to the school.

 If you would like information on how the Jazz Diversity Project can visit your school, please contact the Sioux Falls Jazz & Blues Society office at 605-335-6101 or by e-mail email@example.com.

-Music for the Jazz Diversity Project is provided by the Dakota Jazz Collective.
+The Dakota Jazz Collective provides music for the Jazz Diversity Project.
 Dakota Jazz Collective (DJC) is a Sioux Falls-based ensemble rooted in the classic and contemporary sounds of jazz.
-Featuring a horn driven ensemble, members of DJC have developed a strong reputation as some of the region’s finest and most recognized jazz musicians.
+Featuring a horn-driven ensemble, members of DJC have developed a strong reputation as some of the region’s finest and most recognized jazz musicians.
 Celebrating the local jazz scene, committed to jazz education, and performing across the region, Dakota Jazz Collective shares their passion for jazz with every performance.

 © 2013 Sioux Falls Jazz and Blues Society